Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Conclusion

 Combining theory and experiments enabled us to identify and characterise three different regimes of forced oscillations.
 The first regime falls within the QSMHD approximation.
 It is captured by both linear models and experiments and occurs at low screen parameters $\Rv$ or $\Rn$.
 In this regime, the Lorentz force acts exclusively so as to diffuse momentum along magnetic field lines.
-In the limit $\Rn\rightarrow0$, this diffusion process drives flows towards a quasi-two dimensional state \citep{sommeria_why_1982}.
-Hence, we called this regime \emph{oscillating diffusive}, and found that it is characterised by an oscillating parameter $\NOmega=2\pi \sigma B_0^2/{\rho\omega}$ built out of the ratio of the oscillation timescale $2\pi/\omega$ to the two-dimensionalisation timescale at the scale of the box, associated to the Lorentz force, $\tau_{2D}=\rho/(\sigma B_0^2)$, first introduced by \cite{sommeria_why_1982}.
+In the limit $\Rn\rightarrow0$, this diffusion process drives flows towards a quasi-two-dimensional state \citep{sommeria_why_1982}.
+Hence, we called this regime {oscillating diffusive}, and found that it is characterised by an oscillating parameter $\NOmega=2\pi \sigma B_0^2/{\rho\omega}$ built out of the ratio of the {oscillating acceleration} time scale $2\pi/\omega$ to the two-dimensionalisation time scale at the scale of the box associated with the Lorentz force, $\tau_{2D}=\rho/(\sigma B_0^2)$, first introduced by \cite{sommeria_why_1982}.
 The second regime occurs at higher values of $\Rn$.
 It is captured by experiments in excellent agreement with the linear propagative low-$\Rm$ model, but not by the QSMHD model.
-This linear \emph{propagative} regime is dominated by the propagation of Alfv\'en waves.
+This linear {propagative} regime is dominated by the propagation of AW.
 Their resonance across the channel occurs at values of $\Rn$ such that the ratio between the propagation time of Alfvén waves across the channel and the oscillation period is either 1/4, 1/2, 3/4 or 1.
-The second regime is characterised by values of this ratio, which we named the \emph{Jameson number} $\Ja= \omega h / \left(2\pi V_A\right)$ below $\simeq0.85$.
-The existence of this regime is one of the chief results of this study as it establishes that MHD waves akin the Alfvén waves but different from ideal AW can propagate at low $\Rm$.
+The second regime is characterised by values of this ratio, which we named the {Jameson number} $\Ja= \omega h / \left(2\pi V_A\right)$ below $\simeq0.85$.
+The existence of this regime is one of the chief results of this study as it identifies the {regime in which MHD waves akin to AW, but different from ideal AW first theorised by Alfv\'en \citep{alfven_1942},} can propagate at low $\Rm$.
 The third regime occurs at the highest values of $\Rv$, corresponding to $\Ja\gtrsim0.85$ and therefore remains propagative in nature.
 It emerges where wave amplitudes are too high for the linear model to remain valid (most noticeably near the resonance $\Ja=1$).
 Indeed, experimental data departs from the linear model, and displays a clear nonlinear behaviour.
-Hence we name this regime the \emph{nonlinear propagative regime}.
+Hence, we name this regime the {nonlinear propagative regime}.